totaljs/jComponent/readme.md

 ## Special HTML attributes

-- `data-component-url="URL TO TEMPLATE"` - the library downloads the HTML template from the URL address
+- `data-component-url="URL TO TEMPLATE"` - the library downloads the HTML content from the URL address and eval.
+This attribute cannot be bound with the `data-component` attribute.
 - `data-component-bind` - auto attach `change` event for the input/select/textarea (only in the component)

 ## Component methods/properties